Office: (212) 400-8724

 Email this Agent

-Harry Nasser is among the top 3 percent in sales in the entire NRT organization.
+Harry Nasser was named one of the 75 Top Residential Agents in New York City by The Real Deal magazine.
 He has a longstanding passion for real estate which has led him to purchase and sell several of his own properties over the years.
 As his portfolio continued to grow, so did his interest and drive to pursue a full-time career in the field.
-Drawing on his investment knowledge as well as his keen business sense and interpersonal and negotiating skills, today Harry focuses on helping clients achieve the same degree of success and satisfaction.
+Drawing on his investment knowledge as well as his keen business sense and interpersonal and negotiating skills, today, Harry focuses on helping clients achieve the same degree of success and satisfaction.
 He is patient, thorough and adept at finding the best strategy to close for his clients, whether they are selling or buying property.
 Those who know and work with Harry appreciate the loyalty, honesty and discretion he brings to every transaction.

 Born and raised in Sao Paulo, Brazil, Harry graduated with honors from Babson College in Wellesley, Massachusetts.
 He holds a Bachelor of Science in Business Administration, with a major in entrepreneurial studies and a minor in marketing.
 Prior to entering real estate, he was successful as an owner/operator of two businesses in women's apparel and was fortunate to travel the world to source fashion.